rendner/py-plugin-dataframe-viewer/README.md

 > [!WARNING]
 > The plugin does not work with PyCharm 2024.2.1, because of a bug (?) in PyCharm.
 I am currently not aware of any workaround.
+> Please note the plugin uses a non-public API to fetch the data in PyCharm.
+This non-public part now returns the result truncated and breaks the plugin.
-> If you have an YouTrack account, you can vote on the issue to increase its importance: https://youtrack.jetbrains.com/issue/PY-75581
+> If you have an YouTrack account, you can vote (a comment isn't necessarry) on the issue to increase its importance: https://youtrack.jetbrains.com/issue/PY-75581

 ## Installation